AlexCharlton/Hypergiant/README.md

 ### Scenes
 Hypergiant reexports most of [Hyperscene](http://wiki.call-cc.org/eggref/4/hyperscene) except for `init`, `add-pipeline` `delete-pipeline`, and `resize-cameras`, as it manages this functionality. `init` and `resize-cameras` are handled by `start` while `add/delete-pipeline` are handled by Hypergiant’s `define-pipline`. `add-node` is modified as described below.

+Cameras are automatically resized in Hypergiant so that their projection matrix matches the bounds of the window.

     [constant] ui

 A Hyperscene scene that has one orthographic camera, included for UI elements.
 The camera is always sized to the window and positioned such that its upper left corner is `(0 0)`.
 The UI scene’s camera is always rendered last.